Multipurpose furniture saves precious space

 Ample seating is hard to build into small spaces, especially because it's needed only when there's company.
 This Collecteur stool/table/magazine rack from Christian Lessing is the perfect double-duty accent piece because it can perform different functions if you're entertaining or enjoying much-needed alone time.
 Use it as an ottoman or side table when you're lounging or offer it as a comfy stool when friends are present.

 Think ladders belong in the tool shed?
 Think again.
 A vintage wooden ladder is an incredibly versatile material, perfect for upcycling into a bevy of home furnishing ideas.
-As Scraphacker points out in this awesome DIY post, a ladder can be repurposed into a bookshelf, shoe rack, shelving, or a suspended rack for your kitchen pots and pans.
+As Scraphacker points out in this awesome DIY post, a ladder can be repurposed into a bookshelf, shoe rack, shelving, or a suspended rack for your kitchen pots and pans (like the one above, from Etsy).
 Look for used wooden ladders at your local Habitat for Humanity ReStore or other used home goods outlet.
 Ladder furnishings are perfect for small spaces because they don't take up a lot of horizontal floor space, and are easy to move.

 Fresh off the DIY practicality of repurposing a ladder, we present the mind-boggling DoubleSpace kitchenette by Vestal Design.
 Inspired by the fact that no one cooks sitting down, Vestal decided there's no reason your chair can't also be your stove.
 DoubleSpace is a roomy chair that converts easily into a countertop with two electric burners when it's time for dinner.
 This is (clearly) conceptual and probably pricey, if you're looking for double-duty inspiration, this is it.